newtork/newtork.github.io/_posts/2016-12-18-Docker-domain-controller-with-samba.md

 tags: docker project windows domain groupware
 ---

 I worked some time in a company environment traditionally build around Microsoft's *Active Directory* and I liked the user and group management, even the administration of their privilege setttings.
 We ran several virtual *Debian* machines to host webservices, which authenticated their users via *LDAP* and *Kerberos*.
 Luckily as developers, we do not need to purchase any Microsoft product for building or testing.
-All you'd need is a *Domain Controller* docker image.
+All you need is a *Domain Controller* docker image.

 <!--more-->